mariia-osipova/mariia-osipova/README.md

-Hi!
+ hi!

-I'm an AI engineering student
+i'm an AI engineering student
-I like math, design, and problem solving
+i like math, design, and problem solving